numery009/Angular-Basic-2.0/README.md

  Note: Interpolation only works in String.
 For boolean property we need to user property bindings.

  `<input [disabled]="isDisabled" id={{myId}} type="text" value="Nick">`

+# Add the routing option on the existing project -->

+1) Go To Index.html file on the project and add the base ref to  <base href="/">

+2) In the app folder, create a new file app-routing.module.ts

+3) Import App Routing Module in the AppRouting Module

+# Wildcard Route and Redirecting Routes:

+By using the wildcard route we can configure the 404 not found error if the user use any not configure URL keep (**)   wildcard route on bottom of all aroute